UpputuriAnusha/Customer-Segmentation-Analysis/README.md

-# Customer-Segmentation-Analysis
+Project Overview

-This project focuses on analyzing customer data from a retail mall to identify distinct customer groups based on their purchasing behavior.
-Using Python-based data analysis and machine learning techniques, the project uncovers valuable insights into customer demographics, spending patterns, and income distribution.
+This project focuses on analyzing mall customer data to identify distinct customer segments based on their demographics and purchasing behavior.
+The goal is to help businesses understand their customers better and make data-driven decisions for targeted marketing and improved customer engagement.

+Using Python, data analysis, and machine learning techniques, this project performs end-to-end analysis including data preprocessing, exploratory data analysis (EDA), and customer segmentation using clustering.

+🎯 Problem Statement

+Businesses often struggle to understand customer behavior and target the right audience.
+This project aims to:

+> Identify different types of customers

+> Analyze spending patterns

+> Segment customers for targeted marketing strategies